mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

     return secrets
 ```

-However this only works if all shares are known and correct; any loss or tampering will get in the way of using the FFT for reconstruction, unless we add an additional ingredient; this is the topic of the follow-up blog post.
+However this only works if all shares are known and correct: any loss or tampering will get in the way of using the FFT for reconstruction, unless we add an additional ingredient.
+Fixing this is the topic of the next blog post.

 ## Performance evaluation